Acacia gladiiformis grows to 3 m tall with a spread to about 2 metres.

 The seed pods have a length of up to 15 cm and a width to 1 cm.

 A wattle that is very attractive in flower with handsome foliage and suitable for growing in home gardens.
 This plant is useful for revegetation of sites with poor soils.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.

 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.

 Very similar to Acacia hakeoides and may be confused with such.
-A. hakeoides has fewer flowers per head.
+A. hakeoides has fewer flowers per globular head.

 Most wattles will regenerate from seed after fire but may also reshoot from the basal parts.

-Unknown to be at risk in the wild.
+This species is not considered to be at risk of extinction in the wild.